Iota-School/nonvisual_data_science/talking_to_your_data/sections/dataframe_fundamentals.md

 ## Extracing Rows

 It's not an operation we use as frequently as pulling out columns, but we can also pull out specific rows.
-We'll learn two methods for extracting a specific row from a data set.
+We'll learn two methods for extracting a specific row from a dataset.

 First, let's pull out a row using a unique value from the index: